 If you’ve never used dry ice before, consider Halloween your excuse to have a little fun.
-What’s Halloween without lots of candy and lots of spooky fog billowing at your party?
-Using dry ice to create that effect is pretty easy, but it’s important to follow a few safety tips, found here, whenever you’re in contact with the stuff, as it can be dangerous if not handled properly.
+What’s Halloween without loads of candy and lots of spooky fog billowing at your party?
+Using dry ice (read up on how to find it here) to create that effect is pretty easy, but it’s important to follow a few safety tips whenever you’re in contact with the stuff, as it can be dangerous if not handled properly.

-1. In cauldrons.
+1. In cauldrons

-Every good Halloween party needs slightly over-the-top decorations, and a smoky cauldron is classic one.
+Every good Halloween party needs slightly over-the-top decorations, and a smoky cauldron is a classic one.
 They’re cheap to buy and act as a fun centerpiece for your gathering.
-Fill one halfway with warm water and add a few chunks of dry ice at a time until fog and smoky are pouring out of it.
+Fill one halfway with warm water and add a few chunks of dry ice at a time until fog and smoke are pouring out of it.
 The effect will dissipate over time, but you can add more dry ice to keep it going.

-2. In jack-o’-lanterns.
+2. In jack-o’-lanterns